 The first amendment in the constitution of the United States prohibits the making of any law that bars the people of the US from having the right of free speech.
-In simple words, the public is free to speak its mind and creating a law that represses the people from having freedom of speech is not allowed.
+In simple words, the public is free to speak its mind.
+And creating a law or condition that represses the people from having the freedom of speech is not allowed.

 Actions Taken By The State Of California

-Merchants, service providers, contractors, retailers etc. who’d violate this law will have to pay $2500 for first violation.
-For any violations done after the first one they have to pay $5000.
-The fine can be as big as $10,000 if the violation is done deliberately and recklessly.
+Merchants, service providers, contractors, retailers, etc. who’d violate this law will have to pay $2500 for the first violation.
+For the next violations, they have to pay $5000.
+The fines can be as big as $10,000 if the violation is deemed deliberate or reckless.

 What To Learn From This?

-The online retail stores and other businesses must make sure to stay in compliance with the latest changes in the laws so they don’t end up having policies that are in conflict with the existing law.
-As for consumers, there are two important things to learn from this.
+Mostly, online retail stores and other businesses must make sure to stay in compliance with the latest changes in the laws.
+So that way, they don’t have policies in conflict with existing law.

-- Make sure you review in detail your homeowners’ policy or any other type of insurance.
-Many insurance providers now cover the insured people for cases where a company sues the consumer for libeling and defamation.
+- Make sure you review in detail your homeowners’ policy.
+Also, look at any other type of insurance.
+Many insurance providers cover insured people for cases where a company sues the consumer for libel and defamation.

 - Make sure you write your reviews honestly.
-Don’t add in details and occurrences that haven’t taken place because this could get you in trouble if the company sues you for defamation.
+Don’t add in details or occurrences that haven’t happened.
+Honestly, this could get you in trouble if the company sues you for defamation.

-With the right insurance policy, discussed here, you can rest assured that even if you have to face such a situation you won’t have to pay the legal fees from your pocket.
-When it comes to business owners, they should ensure to stay updated with latest laws because they say, “care is better than cure”.
+With the right insurance policy, you can rest assured you can face such a situation.
+So now perhaps you won’t have to pay the legal fees from your pocket.
+When it comes to business owners, they should stay updated with the latest laws.
+After all, they say, “care is better than cure.”